Advanced Rust Library Design - from Double Buffers to a Concurrent HashMap

 - Concurrent Updates Part 2 - convert the naive double buffer to an eventually consistent multi-threaded double buffer

-compatible - Generalizing Part 2 - generalize the strategy used to synchronize the two buffers
+!) - Generalized Strategy - generalize the strategy used to synchronize the two buffers

 - A Better Strategy - implement a better strategy designed by